kiphenglim/fa21-cs124/docs/design.md

 + changed "Hide Completed Tasks" toggle label to
 "Hide Completed Tasks" according to Lab 3 pull request feedback
++ when alert is showing, made all other items unselectable

 ![Screenshot of Lab 3](lab3-basic.png)